Maya Hero Twins: Downfall of Xibalba

 The boys answered the summons and volunteered to entertain the Lords at no cost.
 Their identities remained secret for the moment, claiming to be orphans and vagabonds, and the Lords were none the wiser.
 They went through their gamut of miracles, slaying a dog and bringing it back from the dead, causing the Lords' house to burn around them while the inhabitants were unharmed, and then bringing the house back from the ashes.
 In a climactic performance, Xbalanque cut Hunahpu apart and offered him as a sacrifice, only to have the older brother rise once again from the dead.

 Enthralled by the performance, One Death and Seven Death, the highest lords of Xibalba, demanded that the miracle be performed upon them.
 The twins obliged by killing and offering the lords as a sacrifice, but did not bring them back from the dead.
 The twins then shocked the Xibalbans by revealing their identities as Hunahpu and Xbalanque, sons of One Hunahpu whom they had slain years ago along with their uncle Seven Hunahpu.
 The Xibalbans despaired, confessed to the crimes of killing the brothers years ago, and begged for mercy.
 As a punishment for their crimes, the realm of Xibalba was no longer to be a place of greatness, and the Xibalbans would no longer receive offerings from the people who walked on the Earth above.
 All of Xibalba had effectively been defeated.

 The twins returned to the ballcourt and retrieved the buried remains of their father, Hun Hunahpu.

 Their mission accomplished, the pair left Xibalba, climbing back to the surface of the Earth; but they did not, however, stop there and continued climbing straight on up into the sky – Hunahpu became the Sun, and Xbalanque became the Moon.

 Hero Twins in other Native American cultures

-Mississippian Hero Twins emerging from a crack in the back of a raccoon-faced Horned Serpent.
+Mississippian culture Hero Twins emerging from a crack in the back of a raccoon-faced Horned Serpent.
 Redrawn from an engraved whelk shell by artist Herb Roe.